-About the interim period
+September to December 2020: the interim period

 The activity we will carry out in registered early years settings, state-funded schools, non-association independent schools and further education and skills providers will be led by what is most important for children and learners in each remit.

-How we will report our findings
+How we are reporting our findings

 For state-funded schools, visits will not result in an inspection grade.
 We will publish a brief letter that establishes the context of the visits.